 There are chances that you will meet solo travellers in your journey who may be on that route or a place for a couple of hours or maybe a day or two.
 But again, when you wake up in the morning, you should be going to the places alone.
 That’s solo travelling.
 All solo travellers staying in the same hostel may go for dinner nearby, that’s fine, this way you can make new friends.
 But again the next day you have to travel alone, that’s solo travelling.

 But if you’ll plan to see the city together, that’s not solo.
-For example, this happened with me in Nice (South France).
+For example, this happened to me in Nice (South France).
 I met a Korean & Chilean in the night when I checked into the hostel.
-Next day they both approached me asking “Hey would you like to join us, we are going to tour Monaco city” which I did.
-But the next day I travelled alone in the Nice city.
+The next day they both approached me asking “Hey would you like to join us, we are going to tour Monaco city” which I did.
+But the next day I travelled alone in Nice city.

 Let me give you an example of how Germans travel.
 They will buy a ticket for a place; once they reach/land at that place, they will then open their travel guides, and find out what attractions/spots they should visit.
 Well these days, people plan everything through the internet, booking their travel, accommodations and all.

 But two decades back, this is how they did, and I still come across many who still do it this way. let me help you understand this in a better way.
 Imagine you have an MP3 player on your phone, with a well-curated playlist with all your favourite songs, which you can play anytime and enjoy the music.

 But ask yourself will it excite you every time you play it.
 OK I know you can play it in random mode.
 But still, can an mp3 be compared to an FM radio, which is full of surprises.
 You never know what’s coming next.
 No, I am not trying to encourage you to get lost during solo travel.
 But let there be some surprises, let there be some hard work in achieving something.